Sofia Firdous: Early career and entrepreneurship

 Before entering politics, Sofia Firdous was an established entrepreneur.
 She worked as a director at Metro Group, where she played a pivotal role in realty and asset development ventures.
 Her responsibilities spanned various facets of business, including operations, management, marketing, and overall growth.
 In addition to her entrepreneurial ventures, Sofia held significant positions in several business and industry organizations.
-She served as the President of CREDAI Bhubaneswar Chapter from 2023-2025, becoming the first woman to lead a city or state chapter in the organization.
+She served as the President of CREDAI Bhubaneswar Chapter from 2023 to 2025, becoming the first woman to lead a city or state chapter in the organization.
 She was also the CWW East Zone Coordinator at CREDAI from 2019 to 2023.
 Her leadership roles extended to her involvement with the Confederation of Indian Industry, where she was the Co-Chair at the Indian Green Building Council (IGBC) Bhubaneswar Chapter.

 Sofia was also an active member of the CII Indian Women Network (IWN) Odisha and a core committee member of the ICC INWEC Odisha.

 Sofia is also a trustee of the Moquim Foundation, an organization dedicated to social welfare and community service.

 Political career

 Sofia Firdous entered the political arena in 2024, running as the Indian National Congress candidate for the Barabati-Cuttack Assembly constituency in the Odisha Legislative Assembly elections.
 She won, defeating Purna Chandra Mahapatra of the Bharatiya Janata Party by a margin of 8,001 votes.
 Carrying forward her father’s legacy, she retained her father Mohammed Moquim’s seat, as he had served as the MLA for Barabati-Cuttack from 2019 to 2024.
+On 17 March 2026, Sofia Firdous was expelled from the Indian National Congress after defying the party whip by voting in favour of a candidate backed by the Bharatiya Janata Party in a Rajya Sabha election.